McPatate/lfs-cta-rs/README.md

 The goal is to make file download and upload *blazingly* fast.

+This custom agent will improve your uploads if your commits contain only a few files.
+For single file uploads you should see 4 to 6x upload speed improvements.

+When uploading a big amount of files, disk read speed and network bandwidth will be maxed out, given you set the git config `lfs.concurrenttransfers` to a big enough value (so no improvements, but upload speed won't be degraded).

 ## Installation

 For now, you have to compile this yourself.